These Brownie Cookies are just like a chewy, fudgy, chocolate brownie but in cookie form! They’re incredibly easy to make and delicious too!

 I’ve also included instructions for how to freeze the cookie dough and prep it ahead of time!
 And if you love chocolate chips or walnuts in your cookies, I’ve included options for how to add them!

-These cookies use a lot of typical ingredients that you’ll find in most cookie recipes, most of these are pantry-staples!
+These brownie crinkle cookies use a lot of typical ingredients that you’ll find in most cookie recipes.
+Most of these are pantry-staples!

-- Flour: I use one cup of all-purpose flour for these cookies.
-Just make sure you spoon & level your flour so they don’t turn out too cakey.
+- Flour: I use 1 cup of all-purpose flour for these cookies.
+Just make sure you spoon and level your flour so they don’t turn out too cakey.

 - Baking Powder & Salt: The baking powder adds a little lift to these cookies.